 4)Take a Bike Ride to Plum Orchard

-If you want to pass on taking the Land and Legacies tour but still want to see Plum Orchard Mansion, you can ride a bike north to see it (when it is open)!
+If you want to pass on taking the Land and Legacies Tour but still want to see Plum Orchard Mansion, you can ride a bike north to see it when it is open.
 However, keep in mind that from the dock to Plum Orchard, it is 7 miles (14 miles roundtrip).
-It can be doable in a day, but you will want to prepare in advance and start your trip early!
+It can be doable in a day, but you must prepare in advance and start your trip early!
 You also want to give yourself ample time to return to the ferry for departure.

 After George died in the 1920s, Margaret sold most of Plum Orchard’s furnishings and permanently moved away.
 Interestingly, some furniture and other items from the Dungeness estate were placed in Plum Orchard before Dungeness itself burned in the late 1950s.
 This fortunate relocation saved many of these items from being destroyed.

 Today, you can take a free tour to see these furnishings and the interior of Plum Orchard.
 Tour times and hours of operation can be found here on the National Park’s website.
-Also, Plum Orchard is closed during the hunts, usually from October to January.
+Also, Plum Orchard is closed during the hunts, usually from October through January (the Land and Legacies Tour is not impacted during this time).

 5) Swim or Have a Picnic at the Beach